leodeslf/leaf/summs/ux/ux-foundations-ixd/ixd.md

 ### Interaction gap

 * The more distance or time between the point of interaction and the result or reaction, the more difficult it may be to control.
-* Experiences where people "interacti here for outcomes over thre" may be more dificult to predict and learn.
+* Experiences where people "interacti here for outcomes over there" may be more difficult to predict and learn.

 ### Direct interaction